Faucet Installation & Repair in Mesa/Gilbert, Arizona

 How much does it cost to install a faucet?

-A faucet can generally be installed fairly quickly.
-Including the cost of the faucet, you’re looking at a range from $150-300 per faucet.
-Certain conditions may affect that price, including the conditions of your pipes, the supply lines and shut-off valves, and the ease of access to the sink itself.
+A faucet can generally be installed fairly quickly; but because every home is different, the pricing varies.
+Certain conditions, styles, and sink set-up may affect the price.
+This includes the conditions of your pipes, the supply lines and shut-off valves, the type of faucet and the ease of access to the sink itself.

 Do I need a plumber to install a faucet?